logo for kids-sewing-projects.com

 Hooks and snaps are easily sewn to an item by hand sewing.
 You can also buy snaps that are attached with a special tool.
 We are going to do a simple project such as a coin bag and add a snap to close it.

-Other ways to practice different fasteners is to add a snap to a button on your shirt.
-Add a hook and eye to a skirt that has a small gap above the zipper.
+Other ways to practice different fasteners are to add a snap to a button on your shirt, or add a hook and eye to a skirt that has a small gap above the zipper.

-Each machine is different when it comes to sewing a button hole, so, check with your sewing manual for directions.
+Each machine is different when it comes to sewing a button hole, so check your sewing manual for directions.
 Then make a drawstring bag.
 We've done this before in a previous level but we are making a slight change.

 Lesson 3- Interfacing